 DRUG INJURY LAWYER CASE EXPLORES WHETHER U.S. LAW OVERRULES N.J.
 LAW

 The generic name of Reglan is metoclopramide.
 It is a prescription drug.
-Doctors prescribe the drug for ggastroesophageal reflux.
-They also prescribe it for relief of symptoms associated with diabetic gastroparesis.
-(Gastroparesis, also called delayed gastric emptying, is a disorder that slows or stops the movement of food from the stomach to the small intestine.)
+Doctors prescribe the drug for gastroesophageal reflux.
+They also prescribe it for the relief of symptoms associated with diabetic gastroparesis.
+Gastroparesis also called delayed gastric emptying, is a disorder that slows or stops the movement of food from the stomach to the small intestine.
 Reglan speeds the movement of food through the digestive system.

 Patients Claim Faulty Warning Labels on Generic Reglan Harmed Them

 Many people who took the generic form claimed that the generic drug manufacturers didn’t promptly upgrade their label warnings.
 Due to the allegedly defective drug warnings, people took metoclopramide beyond the prescribed period.
 Consequently, they developed severe neurological disorders.

 Drug Companies Claim U.S. Law Overrules N.J.
 Law

 These victims’ drug injury lawyer filed product liability actions against the drug manufacturers in New Jersey state court.
 However, relying on a 2011 United States Supreme Court Ruling, the manufacturers argued that federal law precluded these New Jersey claims.

 In its ruling, the Supreme Court explained that, under federal law, generic drug manufacturers must provide the same warning labels as those provided by the brand-name manufacturer.
 Therefore, the Supreme Court concluded that federal law preempted any state law claims against generic drug manufacturers for failing to give warnings exceeding those on brand-name labels.
 The rationale being that generic drug manufacturers could therefore not comply with state law without violating federal law.